 Developmental math courses are offered by Adult Learning Center teachers on the Nashua Community College campus.
 These classes help students improve their Accuplacer scores in order to qualify for college level classes.

 Who We Serve

 Anyone who has achieved his or her HiSET, GED, or high school diploma.
 Students are required to live or work in New Hampshire.

 Developmental math (MATH090) prepares students for college level math with the co-requisite workshop.
 All students will re-take the Accuplacer test at the end of the semester.

-How to Enroll
+How to Register

-College Transitions advising services are free.
+All College Transitions Program classes are free.